Increase Access to Farm to School and Early Childhood Programming

 - Advocate to increase funding for the Farm to School and Early Childhood Program.
 To submit a written statement, please reach out to Cynthia Greene, Farm to Early Childhood Network Coordinator, at firstname.lastname@example.org.

-- Join the Farm to School and Early Childhood email list.
+- Learn more about the “This Farm Feeds VT Kids” campaign and join the Farm to School and Early Childhood email list.